kingzamzon/docs/docs/integrations/storage/irys.md

 ![Decrypting data with Irys and Lit](/img/irys-images/decrypting.png)

-There are three steps to decrypting data:
+There are four steps to decrypting data:

+- Retrieve data stored on Arweave
 - Connect to Lit nodes
 - Obtain [Session signatures](../../sdk/authentication/session-sigs/intro), which authenticates you with the Lit network
-- Retrieve data stored on Arweave
 - Request Lit nodes to decrypt your data

-### Retrieving data from Arweve using the Irys gatway
+### Retrieving data from Arweave using the Irys gateway

 To download data stored on Arweave, the easiest way is to connect to a [gateway](https://docs.irys.xyz/overview/gateways) and request the data using your transaction ID.
 In this example, we'll use the Irys gateway.